Exploring literature, the arts, and popular culture

 In Literary and Cultural Analysis, we study literary texts, film, art, or political speeches and invite scrutiny of the cultural objects we actually deal with daily: youtube clips, tweets, rituals, public demonstrations, photographs, architecture, graffiti, costumes, textiles and so on.
 Watch our video of a recent case study.

-Literary and Cultural Analysis the ideal programme for you if:
+Why study Literary and Cultural Analysis at the UvA?

 While studying I found my interests shift from literature toward theory; the LCA programme is very much theory-based – I love it!Kalliope Bournias, student Literary and Cultural Analysis Read the interview